segmentio/analytics.js/README.md

 #### What events should I track?
 The best way to figure out what events to track is to ask your to questions: "what do I want my users to do more of?" and "what do i want my users to do less of?".
 For example:

-+ Completed Purchase
++ Complete Purchase
-+ Upgraded Plan
++ Upgrade Plan
-+ Shared on Facebook
++ Share on Facebook
-+ Watched a Video
++ Watche a Video
-+ Invited a Friend
++ Invite a Friend

 or

-+ Cancelled their Account
++ Cancel their Account
-+ Unsuscribed
++ Unsuscribe
-+ Downgraded Plan
++ Downgrade Plan
-+ Left Negative Review
++ Leave Negative Review

 #### Google Analytics doesn't have traits! ...
 Intercom doesn't have events!
 That's all right.
 If a provider doesn't handle a certain method, you can still call it and nothing will break.
 You don't have to worry about anything.